 ... unless maybe the BBC Micro:bit, "new kid on the block", is "the one for you".
 At £11 (about $15, and available in the USA, too) for ALL you need to get a SERIOUS taste of "playing" with microprocessors, what have you got to lose?
 The Micro:bit would be a good start for Arduino or Pi work, if you are reluctant to go directly to one of them for some reason.
 Guess what?
 I've written a guide for the curious, to introduce the BBC Micro:bit, help you decide if you want to try one.

-And PLEASE: understand that these two platforms are only superficially similar.
-They are both "good for things"... but very DIFFERENT things.
+And PLEASE: understand that these platforms are only superficially similar.
+They are all "good for things"... but very DIFFERENT things.

 This page began life to consolidate many posts I had made to places like Facebook (though usually more technical forums) prior to the end of 2013.